 After yesterday’s post about my productive week of manufactured spending, I received a lot of questions from people about how I spend my points and miles and whether I even need to earn that many to begin with.
 To be clear, I don’t usually generate this much spend in a typical week.
 It’s only in the last 2-3 months that I’ve increased my numbers to this level.
 Prior to that, the highest number of gift cards I churned in a week was probably $23,500.
 When I took my family to Asia last summer, half the miles were earned from credit card sign-up bonuses and the majority of the miles I did earn through gift card churning were earned when it was possible to off-set the fees completely thanks to shopping portal cash back offers on Amex gift cards.

 Over the past few months I’ve come up with an efficient route, a Simon Mall location that’s ms friendly, and some great cash back portal offers that off-set most or all of the fees associated with manufactured spending.
 All of this has made gift card churning much less time consuming, allowing me to increase my numbers substantially.
 Noticeably absent from my posts lately are any trip reports.
 So what do I do with all the miles I earn and am I wasting my time with this hobby?
-For the most part, I save my points and miles up for one big family trip every year, as well as the occasional weekend getaway and an emergency fund.
+For the most part, I save my miles up for one big family trip every year.
+As well as the occasional weekend getaway and an emergency fund.
 That being said, the majority of my miles are spent on trips for family members.

 There have been happier times as well: Engagement parties and weddings around the world that I was able to fly my parents to at a fraction of the cost.
 When my brother decided to spend his spring break volunteering in Managua, he didn’t have to spend over $1,000 on airfare like his friends did.
-When my sister wanted to visit our cousin in London in the middle of summer, she didn’t have to save up for the trip like most teenagers would do.
-When I was a kid, my parents took us all over Europe and the U.S., always focused on making sure we had fun (even when we’d go to Vegas).
+When my sister wanted to visit family in London in the middle of summer, she didn’t have to save up for the trip like most teenagers would do.
+As a kid, my parents took us all over Europe and the U.S., always focused on making sure we had fun (even when we’d go to Vegas).
 I always wanted to be in a position to repay them for it and this hobby has made that possible.

 After an incredible trip to Sydney in 2013, where I met most of my dad’s family for the first time (who gave me a warm welcome and threw me a huge birthday bash), I was able to repay their hospitality just a little bit by flying my aunt and uncle to the U.S. During the trip, my great aunt passed away and my uncle found solace in the fact that he got to reunite with her after 30+ years.
 And when my younger cousin turned 18, I was able to book her a room at the Park Hyatt Sydney for a slumber party and a day in the city with her friends.

 All of this amounts to millions of points and miles spent (and thousands of dollars saved).
 The luxury hotel stays and international flights would have put a dent in my wallet that Suze Orman would not have approved of.
 And yes, I could have just let everyone pay for their own travel and instead used the miles to continuously fly around the world in style (and trust me, I’ve been tempted to do just that).
-However, I get just as much joy out of redeeming miles for my family and if that means I get to take fewer first class trips by myself, I’m fine with that.
+However, I get just as much joy out of redeeming miles for my family.
+If that means I get to take fewer first class trips by myself, I’m fine with that.

-This post is a departure from my usual ice cold tone (and maybe a bit too personal), but I wanted to share my thoughts honestly on a topic that I’m frequently asked about.
-I’d love your feedback as well: How much time and effort do you spend on manufactured spending, and do you consider it a waste of time?
+This post is a departure from my usual ice cold tone (and maybe a bit too personal).
+But I wanted to share my thoughts honestly on a topic that I’m frequently asked about.
+I’d love your feedback as well.
+How much time and effort do you spend on manufactured spending, and do you consider it a waste of time?

 Subscribe to Blog via Email